-Fall nights are for cozy wonder: With the darkness of winter knocking but the warmth of fall lingering, it's the perfect time of year to be outside at night.
+With the darkness of winter knocking but the warmth of fall lingering, October is the perfect time of year to be outside at night.
 During the summer, the sun sets very late.
 During winter, it can be really, really cold.
-We can't wait for the October 25 outdoor stargazing event at Lake Annette—bring a warm mug and a puffy jacket to help ensure there's some warmth in your wonder.
+But the middle ground of autumn evenings gives everyone a chance to throw on an extra layer, sip a favourite warm drink and embrace the beauty of the night sky.

-The Dark Sky Festival's signature outdoor event is the Symphony Under the Stars, which sees the Edmonton Symphony Orchestra Strings, under conductor Alex Prior, perform outside next to Lac Beauvert on October 19.
+The Dark Sky Festival's signature outdoor event is the Symphony Under the Stars, which sees the Edmonton Symphony Orchestra Strings perform outside next to Lac Beauvert at the Fairmont Jasper Park Lodge.
 Bring a cozy blanket and watch the twilight roll by as you take in some of the finest music under the sky.

-Perhaps the best thing about the Dark Sky Festival is just getting together with a group of people from around the world who share a curiosity for knowledge, a love of the outdoors and passion for the night sky.
+There’s arguably nothing more universal than taking in the wonders of nature, with admiration for the night sky transcending the boundaries of language.
+And perhaps the best thing about the Dark Sky Festival is just getting together with a group of people from around the world who share a curiosity for knowledge and a love of the outdoors.
 Cheers to making new friends.

 Many Jasper hotels have built budget-friendly packages to coincide with the Dark Sky Festival.
-The Crimson is a funky and modern hotel popular with adventurers while the Sawridge has a spa so you can contemplate the universe while treating yourself gently.
-This kind of wonder doesn't have to bust your wallet.
+The Crimson is a funky and modern hotel popular with adventurers while the Forest Park Hotel has a spa so you can contemplate the universe while treating yourself.